pimcore/pimcore/doc/Development_Documentation/03_Documents/01_Editables/13_Relations_(Many-To-Many).md

-# Multihref Editable
+# Relations (Many-To-Many) Editable

 ## General
-Multihref editable provides one to many relation to other Pimcore elements (document, asset, object).
+The relations editable provides many to many relation to other Pimcore elements (document, asset, object).

 ## Configuration